Tips for Preparing the Thanksgiving Turkey

 9. Carving Technique

-Use a sharp carving knife and a carving fork to slice your turkey with precision.
+Use a sharp carving knife and a carving fork to slice your turkey precisely.
 Start by removing the legs and wings, then proceed to carve the turkey breast meat.
 Slice against the grain to achieve tender slices, and remember to take your time to ensure a beautiful presentation (of course, it doesn’t have to be perfect).
 How to Properly Carve a Turkey

 10. Enjoy the Leftovers